great-expectations/great_expectations/docs/guides/expectations/advanced/how_to_dynamically_load_evaluation_parameters_from_a_database.md

 ### 3. Define an Expectation that relies on a dynamic query

-Great Expectations recognizes several types of Evaluation Parameters that can use advanced features provided by the Data Context.
+Great Expectations recognizes several types of Evaluation Parameters that can use advanced features provided by the <TechnicalTag tag="data_context" text="Data Context" />.
 To dynamically load data, we will be using a store-style URN, which starts with `urn:great_expectations:stores`.
 The next component of the URN is the name of the store we configured above (``my_query_store``), and the final component is the name of the query we defined above (``current_genre_ids``):

 ```python
 batch.expect_column_values_to_be_in_set(